 Homestead and Mesa Loop Trail is a 2.7 mile moderately trafficked loop trail located near Boulder, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash